RoStrap/rostrap.github.io/docs/Libraries/Classes/Enumeration.md

 # Enumeration

-Pure-lua Enumeration implementation that function identically to Roblox Enums, except one may declare their own:
+Pure-lua Enumeration implementation that function identically to Roblox Enums, except one may declare their own.
+Enumerations are a set of named reference constants for when a value must be a discrete value from a list.
+For example:

 ```lua
 local Enumeration = Resources:LoadLibrary("Enumeration")